 Companies in the rail sector that have gone on record have spoken out in favour of Remain, avoiding uncertainty and giving them access to the single market.
 In addition, many businesses vital to the rail industry could face ruin.

 Obviously, if companies are losing revenue or are even struggling to get by, this is bad news for workers.
 Indeed, Leave campaigner Michael Gove said:

-“I can’t guarantee very person currently in work in their current job will keep their job.”
+“I can’t guarantee every person currently in work in their current job will keep their job.”

 And despite the majority of unions, including Unite, Unison, GMB and Usdaw, coming out in favour of Remain, RMT, the transport union, said in April: “It’s a myth that the EU is in favour of workers.”
 On 8 April, the Financial Times reported:

 “The RMT, which has long been Eurosceptic, said that the EU was attacking collective bargaining and other workers’ rights in countries such as Greece that had been bailed out.
 It also said that EU rail policies would make renationalisation impossible.”